“these values are not optional, they are expected”

 example: if you feel the need to get down to eye level with a guest, squat next to the table, don’t ever take a seat next to them

-3. Choose Honor – Choose to honor everyone at all times; this includes guests, co-workers and management.
-It takes all of us at all times to create the culture of honor that we all enjoy being a part of.
+3. Honor – Choose to honor everyone at all times; this includes guests, co-workers and management.
+It takes all of us to create the culture of honor that we all enjoy being a part of.

 example: if a cook misses a modifier on a dish, instead of getting down on them, own it yourself and say, “I’m sorry, I should have followed up with this modification, but can you please remake one without….”

-4. Teamwork – Becoming a team is just the first step towards the actual goal which is becoming family!
-This means that everybody’s station is your station when you’re in it, and personal feelings shall never interfere with performing this way.
+4. Teamwork – This means that everybody’s station is your station when you’re in it, and personal feelings shall never interfere with performing this way.
 If we all fight for each other we all win together, and life is more enjoyable for everybody.

 example: do a bit of your own research and learn something about the Buckner Family, who raises all of our meat, and after you’ve learned it share it with fellow staff members

 6. Sustainability – As a company we’re committed to making sustainable choices that reduce energy use, water waste and landfill waste.
-We purchase product as locally possible in order to reduce the emissions caused by packing and shipping (trucks, trains & planes).
+We purchase product as locally possible in order to reduce the emissions caused by packing and shipping (trucks, trains & planes); this also supports local families and strengthens our local economy.
+We only purchase Energy Star appliances.
 We are committed to reducing single use plastics in every way we can find.

-example: we’ve replaced all disposables with compostable options (trash bags, straws, to go containers, plastic ramekins, etc.).
+example: we’ve replaced all disposables with compostable options (trash bags, straws, to go containers, plastic ramekins, takeout bags, etc.).